-- Never Compromise Safety: Accidents in the warehouse carry personal, financial, and business risk.
-Safety measures should be considered as a priority with escalation plans outlined for all personal.
+- Never Compromise Safety: Accidents in the warehouse carry personal, financial, and business risks.
+Safety measures should be considered as a priority with escalation plans outlined for all personnel.

 - Identify Your Key Performance Indicators (KPIs): For order processing, pick speed and accuracy rate are important.
 For warehouse inbound flows, dock utilization and dock-to-stock time is essential in identifying bottlenecks.
 Remember the first step is creating benchmarks based on the KPIs you want to track.